polystat/py2eo/README.md

   * Extract all function calls to the statement level to make the execution order explicit (i.e., translate `a = f(1) + g(2)` to `tmp1 = f(1); tmp2 = g(2); a = tmp1 + tmp2`
 * The resulting simplified AST is then translated to the eolang code and printed to the provided output path or to the file next to the input file

-Design decisions can are shown with the following examples of translation projections.
-Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion prodosed there.
+Design decisions are shown with the following examples of translation projections.
+Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion proposed there.

 Let's start from classic "Hello, world!"